hachyderm/community/usage-docs/how-to-use-content-warnings.md

 (Quote attributed to River Song of Doctor Who fame.)

 Preventing the spread of spoilers is an excellent "off label" use of the content warning feature.
-This is most common to prevent spoilers in books, television, and movies.
+Spoilers most commonly refers to current books, television, and movies.
 One quick, easy example would be using a content warning when discussing Game of Thrones when it was actively airing.
 Another would be discussing the results of a football / soccer match that people maybe haven't been able to catch up on yet.
-Different fandoms have different expectations for how long information is new enough to be "spoiler" worthy, so this is more an "at user discretion" and not something we would try to enforce as mods.
+Different fandoms have different expectations for how long information is new enough to be "spoiler" worthy, so this is "at user discretion" and not something we try to enforce as mods.
 Just treat other fans the way you would want to be treated.

 ### Protecting Psychological Safety